-1844 Edward Harrigan, half of the iconic 1880s writing and performing team of Harrigan and Hart, is born today.
-He and Tony Hart will create the popular Mulligan Guards characters reflecting New York's immigrant polyglot.
-He'll become the subject of a 1985 Broadway musical Harrigan 'n Hart.
+1844 Edward Harrigan, half of the iconic 1880s writing and performing team of Harrigan and Hart, is born.
+He and Tony Hart create the popular Mulligan Guards characters reflecting New York's immigrant polyglot.
+In 1985, he becomes the subject of the Broadway musical Harrigan 'n Hart.

 1931 Opening night of Mourning Becomes Electra, Eugene O'Neill's epic nine-hour reimagining of the Greek Oresteia as a saga of the American Civil War.
 Starring Alla Nazimova and Earle Larimore, it runs 150 performances at the Guild Theatre.

-1946 A revival of The Playboy of the Western World, by John Millington Synge, opens tonight at the Booth Theatre.
-Maureen Stapleton and Julie Harris are both making their Broadway debut in this production.
+1946 A revival of The Playboy of the Western World, by John Millington Synge, opens at the Booth Theatre.
+Maureen Stapleton and Julie Harris both make their Broadway debut in the production.
 The show has Burgess Meredith as its star, and the staging is done by Guthrie McClintic.
-The show will run 10 weeks.
+The show runs 10 weeks.

-1965 David Carradine plays the Inca king whose country was attacked by conquistador Francisco Pizarro, played by Christopher Plummer, in Peter Shaffer's The Royal Hunt of the Sun, which opens tonight at the American National Theatre & Academy Theatre (ANTA).
-John Dexter directs this show, which will run 261 performances.
+1965 David Carradine plays the Inca king whose country was attacked by conquistador Francisco Pizarro, played by Christopher Plummer, in Peter Shaffer's The Royal Hunt of the Sun, which opens at the ANTA Theatre.
+John Dexter directs this show, which runs 261 performances.

-1974 Today is the first day of rehearsals for the musical Chicago.
-Choreographer-director Bob Fosse will be hospitalized shortly after, though, and the opening of the show will be postponed until June 3, 1975.
-Original cast members Chita Rivera, Gwen Verdon and Jerry Orbach are all present for this first rehearsal.
+1974 The first day of rehearsals for the musical Chicago.
+Choreographer-director Bob Fosse is hospitalized shortly after, though, and the opening of the show is postponed until June 3, 1975.
+Original cast members Chita Rivera, Gwen Verdon, and Jerry Orbach are all present for the first rehearsal.

-2001 Elaine Stritch begins performances on her one-woman show, Elaine Stritch: At Liberty, at The Public Theater/New York Shakespeare Festival.
-Directed by George C. Wolfe, the show will earn raves, move to Broadway, and eventually win the 2002 Tony Award for Outstanding Special Event.
+2001 Elaine Stritch begins performances on her solo show, Elaine Stritch: At Liberty, at The Public Theater/New York Shakespeare Festival.
+Directed by George C. Wolfe, the show earns raves, moves to Broadway, and eventually wins the 2002 Tony Award for Outstanding Special Event.